 The hardest thing for a friend or loved to do is to surrender their desire to handle and manipulate the situation themselves.
 As heartbreaking as it is, this is best until the victim is willing and ready to take action or leave her abuser.
 If you try to coerce her (which is what he does), you will likely push her away from you.
 She will fear that your interference will endanger her and make things worse.
 Victims are often traumatically bonded to their abuser, which creates a confusing dependence on him that is hard to understand from the outside looking in.
 The systematic, constant coercive control exercised by an abuser is akin to a hostage situation, and relationship dynamics akin to Stockholm Syndrome might be occurring.
 For information on about this see this article and/or the excellent book Trauma and Recovery by Judith Herman MD.

-As a loved one or concerned friend, you may be under much stress because of your concern and so I highly recommend that you do whatever you can to address your own self-care needs.
-I urge you to develop some practices which contribute to your own emotional well-being and peace of mind.
-You may be at high risk for what is known as vicarious trauma or compassion fatigue.
-I hope you will find some ways to take to care of yourself and find some inner peace as you deal with the heartbreak of this very difficult situation.
+Finally, as a loved one or concerned friend, you may be under a great deal of stress yourself because of your concern and sense of powerlessness.
+I highly recommend that you address your own self-care needs and develop some practices which contribute to your own emotional well-being and peace of mind.
+You may be at risk for developing what is known as vicarious trauma or compassion fatigue.
+Learn more about vicarious trauma here.